Our Outpatient Mental Health Treatment Team

 With decades of experience in southern Arizona, we have a deep knowledge of community resources, cultures and care systems, along with innovative, proven care practices such as trauma-informed care and short-term, solution-focused therapy.

-Ann serves as CPCC’s clinical supervisor.
+Ann serves as CPCC’s clinical and site operations director.
 She has over 15 years’ experience in clinical diagnostic, operational and program leadership in Tucson and Chicago.
 She developed and led an educational curriculum for at-risk youth to decrease involvement in the juvenile detention system and has coached and educated clinical personnel in the methodologies of cognitive behavior therapy as a treatment approach in long-term behavior change.
 Ann’s cognitive skills training curriculum became a national model, adopted by other agencies serving the same population.
 Ann is fluent in American Sign Language.

 Before joining CPCC in 2013, Ann was program director at Catholic Community Services in Tucson and served as a program manager in the department of psychiatry at Mount Sinai Hospital in Chicago.
 Ann received an MBA from the Eller School of Management at the University of Arizona (UA), a Master of Arts in Mental Health Counseling from Gallaudet University in Washington, D.C., and an undergraduate degree in Rehabilitation Counseling from the UA.
 She is a Licensed Professional Counselor.